Svjard/jinrikisha/README.md

 graph.render();
 ```
-See the [overview](http://code.shutterstock.com/rickshaw/), [tutorial](http://shutterstock.github.com/rickshaw/tutorial/introduction.html), and [examples](http://shutterstock.github.com/rickshaw/examples/) for more.
+See the [overview](http://code.shutterstock.com/jinrikisha/), [tutorial](http://shutterstock.github.com/jinrikisha/tutorial/introduction.html), and [examples](http://shutterstock.github.com/jinrikisha/examples/) for more.

-## Rickshaw.Graph
+## Jinrikisha.Graph

-A Rickshaw graph.
+A Jinrikisha graph.
 Send an `element` reference, `series` data, and optionally other properties to the constructor before calling `render()` to point the graph.
 A listing of properties follows.
 Send these as arguments to the constructor, and optionally set them later on already-instantiated graphs with a call to `configure()`

 ##### element